hfp/libxs/samples/predict/README.md

 extrapolation, which changes which model looks better.
 Use `mix` for interpolation, omit it for extrapolation, and say which one a number came from.

-Exact-match on kernel parameters is a proxy for kernel quality: the shipped CSVs carry no `GFLOPS`, so a differently-parameterized kernel that performs identically counts as a miss for both models.
+Exact-match on kernel parameters is a proxy for kernel quality.
+Where a CSV publishes `GFLOPS` the sample additionally weighs every shape by the throughput its tuned parameters reached, so a miss counts what it costs rather than once;
+`perf` also predicts that throughput, which says whether tuning a shape is worth the run.
+A zero means the column is withheld, not that the kernel achieved nothing, and such a row weighs nothing.
+The proxy does not disappear with the column: `GFLOPS` says what a shape is worth, not what a differing parameter would have reached on it, which needs running the kernel.

 ## predict_params